 Nurses lead in many ways:

-As a newly registered nurse (NRN), you are expected to lead by example and to lead care for those in your care.
-You have demonstrated the knowledge and understanding needed.
-You have achieved the required skills and proficiencies.
+As a newly registered nurse (NRN), you are expected to lead by example and take the lead in delivering care for those in your charge.
+You have demonstrated the knowledge and understanding needed and achieved the required skills and proficiencies.
 Now you are putting these into practice and consolidating what you have learnt.

-You will be taking responsibility and accountability for the care provided.
-During this time, you will develop confidence to ensure care meets patients' needs.
-Additionally, you will be expected to question and challenge constructively, where needed, to advocate for those in your charge and for your profession, to promote excellence in practice.
+You will now take responsibility and accountability for the care you provide.
+Throughout this process, you will build confidence in ensuring that care meets patients’ needs.
+You will also be expected to question and challenge constructively when appropriate, advocating both for those in your care and for your profession, while promoting excellence in practice.

 To develop as a leader, you will need to engage in activities that support and promote the skills and values of effective leadership.
 An effective way of doing this is to recognise and embrace the importance of followership.